 - The ticket office has a small selection of items for sale: postcards, posters, CDs, pencils and a handful of books

-- As everything retains its original flavor, I had some difficulty working out which doors to use (and how).
+- As everything retains its original flavour, I had some difficulty working out which doors to use (and how).
 Or maybe I’m getting old.
 Fortunately a kind attendant helped point the way

 - One street down from the Geburtshaus is a building at Säulengasse 3 that now houses the aptly-named Schubert Garage (car repair shop).
 The composer moved there at an early age and went on to write symphonies 2 through 5 on the premises.
 A plaque commemorates the connection

-- The Schubertkirche church is also just down the road, where he was christened and regularly performed
+- Another nearby location is the Schubertkirche church, where he was christened and regularly performed

 - The various musician locations managed by the Wien Museum also include the apartment where Schubert died